macder/wfv-validation/README.md

 ### Render
 #### `render( string $input, string|array $callback = 'htmlspecialchars' )`
-Returns an escaped string from the result of the callback.
+Returns the resulting string from a callback.

+Use this method to output input values.

-Default $callback is `htmlspecialchars` if none is specified:
+Default callback is `htmlspecialchars` if none is specified:
 ```php
 <?php // eg. user entered <h1>John</h1>